Drift Fishing For Salmon: Everything You Need To Know

 Slinky weights might be new to some anglers, but they’re a unique and effective option for drift fishing.

-A slinky is essentially a bunch of split shot weights or lead shots placed inside a parachute cord.
+A slinky is essentially a bunch of split shots or lead shots placed inside a parachute cord.
 I, along with many other anglers, consider it the best type of weight for drift fishing.

 The slinky rig can range from half an inch to a few inches in length.
 Its long, slender shape allows the lead to bend and glide over rocks, reducing the chances of getting tangled or stuck.

-I first learned about slinkies in the late ’80s or ’90s from a river fishing magazine that claimed they were the best weight for drift fishing for salmon and steelhead.
+I first learned about slinkies in the late ’80s or ’90s from a river fishing magazine that claimed they were the best weight for this method.
 So, I got everything I needed, made my own slinkies, and started using them.
 They work amazingly well!
-In fact, they’re my go-to weight for drift fishing for salmon in almost all river conditions.
+In fact, they’re my go-to weight in almost all river conditions.

 Some anglers create slinkies using surgical tubing filled with lead shots.